 - 1. Programmatic Analyses and Evaluations

 - 2. Reports, Monographs, and Technical Assistance Materials

 - 3. Consumer Information

-- 4. Oral Information
+4. Oral Information

+AoA reviews the quality (including the objectivity, utility, and integrity) of information before it is disseminated and treats information quality as integral to every step of the development of information, including its creation, collection, maintenance and dissemination.
 The information review and approval process is essentially the same for each of these types of information.
 Such information must meet the following guidelines which AoA employs to assure the quality of its information products, including their utility, objectivity, and validity: